8 Best Keuka Lake Wineries to Visit in the Finger Lakes

 When Is the Best Time to Visit Keuka Lake Wineries?

+The sweet spot is typically from May to October when the weather is warm and the vineyards are at their prime.
 But each season offers its own charm, whether you want to soak in autumn’s vibrant hues or cozy up for more intimate tastings during the winter off-season.

 If you’re there in July, check out the Finger Lakes Wine Festival to sample fabulous wines from many of the region’s producers.
 And enjoy live music and culinary classes.